Brian W. O'Shea - Join the group!

 cv / bio

 I am interested in working with researchers at all levels, and have projects (and funding support) appropriate for doing so.
-In particular, I am actively looking for new PhD students to join my research group in both the Astrophysics and Computational Mathematics, Science and Engineering PhD programs!
 I suggest looking at my research page to see short descriptions of my current areas of interest.
 If you also find one or more of those areas interesting, please email me to set up a time to talk!

 My research group is highly interactive by design, and I am strongly supportive of my group members pursuing both the research and career paths that are most interesting to them.
 I meet with my students and postdocs weekly to discuss science, progress on research efforts, and to problem solve.
 We also deliberately set aside time in these meetings roughly once a year to talk about career interests, professional development, networking, and other related topics, and to ensure that the research and other activities that they are pursuing are aligned with their career interests.
 We have weekly group meetings that include (but are not limited to) presentations, discussions about science, research ethics, or software development techniques, writing sessions, and tutorials.
 In addition, members of the group often collaborate with other as well as with me and I encourage members of the group to help each other with their scientific and technical challenges.